ross-bish/Web-Design/README.md

 # Introduction to Web Design
-Some basic tasks to help you get started in Web Design.
+Some basic lessons & tasks to help you get started in Web Design.